 - Finances: If a student is going to change their status from full time to any other enrollment status (half-time, less than half-time, etc.), their financial aid package may change.
 Direct them to their alpha assigned financial aid officer for more information on how their package may change.
 LISTENER Credits do not count as credits for financial aid purposes.
 For example, if a student is taking 24 units for credit and 12 listener units, they are awarded aid based on half time status even though they are charged full tuition.
 Semester bills are always due the month before the term starts.
 The fall bill goes out in July and is due by August 1stand the spring bill goes out in December and is due by January 1st.
 A reduction in tuition may result in a matching reduction in MIT scholarship aid.
 Students should be encouraged to contact SFS for more information.
 We encourage students to add authorized users to their student account on MITPAY.
 This allows parents and other third-parties the ability to view student account information, submit payments, or speak with a customer service representative over the phone.
 A negative (-) credit balance on the student’s account may mean the student is eligible to receive a refund.
 Students can enroll in direct deposit by establishing their refund account in MITPAY by following the link for Refund.
 Students still must contact SFS in-person or send an email from their MIT email address in order to request that the refund be deposited into their designated account.
 Remember, if a student comes to you and explains they are having a rough time with finances and is worried about their financial aid or paying their bill, it’s important that they come and speak with us immediately.
 There may be something we can do to ease their burden.

-- First Generation Program (FGP): The First Generation Program is committed to building a sense of community among first generation MIT students, faculty, alumni, and staff, and raising awareness of their unique experiences.
+- First Generation/Low Income (FLI) Program: The First Generation/Low Income Program is committed to building a sense of community among first generation/low income MIT students, faculty, alumni, and staff, and raising awareness of their unique experiences.
 Through this network, students enhance academic success, professional growth, and personal development.
-Our first generation tailored programs include networking within the MIT community and alumni, study breaks, faculty lunches, mixers & socials with local colleges & universities, peer mentor program, and financial literacy sessions.
-FGP is administered by the Office of the First Year.
+Our FLI tailored programs include networking within the MIT community and alumni, study breaks, faculty lunches, mixers & socials with local colleges & universities, peer mentor program, financial literacy sessions, and career advising/professional development training.
+FLI is administered by the Office of the First Year.

 - International Students Office (ISO): The MIT International Students Office (ISO) provides guidance and support to international students through orientation and other programing events throughout the year, online resources, and in-person advising.
 Students, who have specific questions about their immigration status or documents, academic program, and employment authorization options, may contact their ISO Advisor directly.
 International Student Travel: During a student’s academic program, it is possible to travel outside the US and return to MIT to continue their program of study.
 There are specific visa documents that must be valid to be eligible to return to the US.
 It is very important that each individual student’s visa documents may have different validity based on program of study, country of citizenship, and length of time abroad.
 Students also must consider not only required documentation for US visa status, but also procedures to obtain appropriate visas to travel to other countries throughout the world.
 Students are advised on maintenance of valid visa documentation and obtaining appropriate document signatures from the ISO prior to any travel outside the US.
 Details on required documentation, as well as visa procedures and guidance on travel within the US and abroad, is available on the ISO website.
 Employment Authorization for International Students (available only to students pursuing a degree at MIT) Employment authorization for International students depends on their visa status.
 International students may work on campus (at MIT, for MIT, and paid by MIT), while they are pursuing a degree, in a limited capacity.
 Authorization for on-campus employment is limited to 20 hours per week while school is in session (Fall and Spring terms), and can be more than 20 hours per week during official vacation periods (IAP and Summer term, unless academic program requires students to take classes during those periods).
 J-1 visa holders require a special authorization letter from the ISO in advance of pursuing on-campus employment.
 Students, after completion of their first academic year, may also be eligible to apply for off-campus work authorization for short-term internships or post-completion of degree positions.
 All off-campus work must be directly related to the student’s declared major field of study and the academic advisor must support the opportunity, as well as the student must obtain appropriate employment authorization from the ISO and U.S. Department of Homeland Security.
 Detailed information about employment for international students, based on their particular visa status, is available on the ISO website.